 We seconded naval architects and marine engineers on site during the build in Korea and helped with the Flagging requirements and certification.
 We also provided two captains as FPSO tow-masters during the 15,000 mile tow from Korea to Norway and the subsequent tow to the field.

-We also provided chartering support for crude export from the Glen Lyon, maximising value for the BP group.
+We also provided chartering support for crude export from the Glen Lyon, maximizing value for the BP group.

 We support our Integrated Supply & Trading (IST) teams with expertise and capability for a changing LNG market for LNG offtake.
 BPs first cargo delivery to a quayside Floating Storage Regasification Unit (FSRU) was in 2011 calling at Bahia Blanca in Argentina.